What Happens After Getting a DUNS Number: The Essential Guide

 How can I use a DUNS Number to Build Business Credit?

-Here are some essential steps to build business credit after obtaining your DUNS number.
+Corporations and LLCs exist as independent entities that positively impact credit assessments.
+Here are some essential steps to building business credit after obtaining your DUNS number.

 Keep Personal and Business Finances Separate